A Newbie’s Approach to Credit Card Points and Miles

 The Capital One Venture Rewards Credit Card

 The first card I opened was the Capital One Venture Rewards credit card.
-This was an easy choice for me, especially with earning the $500 sign-up bonus and then earning 2X miles on every dollar.
+This was an easy choice for me, especially with earning the 50,000 miles after spending $3,000 in the first 3 months and then earning 2X miles on every dollar.
 These miles are a great way to save money on Thrifty Traveler flight deals, or even cover the cost of an Airbnb.